Schinzel/web-blocks/doc/tasks/split_annotation.md

 ## Acceptance Criteria
 - The annotation has been split into two
+- UpdateNameBlock should be accessible at: /web-block/page-with-blocks-and-page-api-route/blocks/update-name-block/update-name-block
+- UpdateFirstNameRoute should be accessible at: /web-block-api/page-with-blocks-and-page-api-route/blocks/update-name-block/update-first-name
 - All links in the sample works
 - Documentation has been updated